NHQ/normalizer/README.md

 	console.log(normalize(set[t]));
 }
 ```
 What we have done here is created a function that will normalize the values in set to values between zero and one.
-One need not use a set, but simply set a min and max and pass values to the returned function.
+One need not use a set, but simply set a min and max, and pass values to the returned function.
 Of course, if you pass value that is outside of the min/max, you will get a normalized value outside of the normalized min/max.

 If you want to normalize a set, use [normalize-set](https://npmjs.org/package/normalize-set)